Detailed Itinerary Riches of the Mekong

 OUDONG - KAMPONG TRALACH - PHNOM PENH

 Your cruise continues to sail to Phnom Penh, the capital of Cambodia.
 The morning excursion takes you to Oudong, Cambodia’s former royal capital from the early 17th century until 1866.
 Today, Oudong is a place of pilgrimage for Cambodians.
 While here, be treated to a memorable Buddhist Blessing Ceremony at a monastery.
 You may walk around Oudong’s monastery or take an active walking tour to see panoramic views of the Oudong plain.
 After visiting Oudong, be treated to a truly authentic excursion, an oxcart ride through a local village Kampong Tralach.
-Later in the day, experience Phnom Penh via a tuk tuk ride and be enchanted by the city's French Colonial architecture and tree-lined boulevards set amidst monumental Angkorian architecture.
+Later in the day, experience Phnom Penh via a tuk tuk ride and be enchanted by the city's French Colonial architecture and tree-lined boulevards set amidst monumental Angkorian architecture, or continue your visit to Wat Phnom, a famous landmark of Phnom Penh.
 After returning to the ship, enjoy Khmer folk dancing performed by local children in the Saigon Lounge.
 (B,L,D)

 Phnom Penh